 As you can see from the screenshot below, there are 199 different websites linking to one of Sam’s social profiles but not to his website.

-Simply click on ‘Export’ at the right of the screen to download all your link opportunities into a CSV file.
+Simply click on ‘Export’ on the right of the screen to download all your link opportunities into a CSV file.

 Step 4 – Manually go through all linking websites